How To Create a Strong Digital Content Strategy on LinkedIn?

-Break down your ideas into long, medium and short posts depending on the nature of the post in question.
-Remember to be “punchy” and don’t hesitate to make regular posts to create an omnipresence effect with your connections.
+Break down your content ideas into long, medium and short posts depending on the nature of the post in question.
+Remember to be “punchy” and don’t hesitate to make posts on a regular basis, to create an omnipresence effect with your connections.

 7. Exploit the simple exposure bias:

 The more exposure you get to someone’s content, the more likely you are to have a positive image about that person/brand.
 Creating engagement and building loyal connections, by posting twice a day makes you more visible and makes you show up in news feeds daily. 💥